Afrikaans: Development

-Until the early 20th century, Afrikaans was considered a Dutch dialect, alongside Standard Dutch, which it eventually replaced as an official language.
+Until the early 20th century Afrikaans was considered a Dutch dialect, alongside Standard Dutch, which it eventually replaced as an official language.
 Before the Boer wars, "and indeed for some time afterwards, Afrikaans was regarded as inappropriate for educated discourse.
 Rather, Afrikaans was described derogatorily as 'a kitchen language' or 'a bastard jargon', suitable for communication mainly between the Boers and their servants."

 Recognition

-In 1925, Afrikaans was recognised by the South African government as a distinct language, rather than simply a vernacular of Dutch.
-On 8 May 1925, twenty-three years after the Second Boer War ended, the Official Languages of the Union Act of 1925 was passed—mostly due to the efforts of the Afrikaans language movement—at a joint sitting of the House of Assembly and the Senate, in which the Afrikaans language was declared a variety of Dutch.
-The Constitution of 1961 reversed the position of Afrikaans and Dutch, so that English and Afrikaans were the official languages, and Afrikaans was deemed to include Dutch.
+In 1925 Afrikaans was recognised by the South African government as a distinct language rather than simply a vernacular of Dutch.
+On 8 May 1925, 23 years after the Second Boer War ended, the Official Languages of the Union Act, 1925 was passed—mostly due to the efforts of the Afrikaans-language movement—at a joint sitting of the House of Assembly and the Senate, in which the Afrikaans language was declared a variety of Dutch.
+The Constitution of 1961 reversed the position of Afrikaans and Dutch, so that English and Afrikaans were the official languages and Afrikaans was deemed to include Dutch.
 The Constitution of 1983 removed any mention of Dutch altogether.

-The Afrikaans Language Monument is located on a hill overlooking Paarl in the Western Cape Province.
+The Afrikaans Language Monument is on a hill overlooking Paarl in the Western Cape Province.
 Officially opened on 10 October 1975, it was erected on the 100th anniversary of the founding of the Society of Real Afrikaners, and the 50th anniversary of Afrikaans being declared an official language of South Africa in distinction to Dutch.